RSS Facebook X (Twitter) YouTube Instagram Flickr

 The scholarship provides as much as $55,000 per year to pursue a bachelor’s degree at any accredited undergraduate institution.

-“l am grateful to ASP, my counselors, and advisors for strengthening me to persevere toward greatness,” Emmanuela said.
+“l am grateful to Academic Success Program, my counselors, and advisors for strengthening me to persevere toward greatness,” Emmanuella said.
 “I am honored to be a finalist for the scholarship which would aid in my pursuit of a career in public health.”

 Current data shows Dallas ISD seniors are earning acceptances to both major Texas universities and highly selective institutions nationwide.